faceyspacey/redux-first-router-demo/README.md

 ## TO DO

-- auth0-based complete signup/login that replaces current fake cookie/JWToken setup *(PR welcome)*
+- auth0-based signup/login that replaces current fake cookie/JWToken setup *(PR welcome)*